fission/fission.io/content/en/blog/serverless-twitter-bot-fission/index.md

 ## Understanding Serverless The Twitter Bot

 Before I take you through the code, let me help you understand what our serverless Twitter Bot will do.
-Below are a few pointer to help you understand the app and the use case better:
+Below are a few pointers to help you understand the app and the use case better:

 * Respond to any tweet that mentions you with a generic message
 * Send a notification to Slack channel about the mention